 However, a good rule of thumb is to use more hashtags with 500,000 posts count or less.
 Anything above that, you’re dealing with much more competition and your post has a higher probability of dropping way down in searches or attracting the wrong audience.

 You can also create your very own hashtags by analyzing direct competitors and some of their posts that have garnered significant engagement.
 Or you could simply use a hashtag research tool like Hashtagsforlikes or hashtagify.me.
-Some of the best hashtags to use in 2021 are:

 So if you really want some traction with your Instagram real estate marketing, you might need to double down on hashtag use.
 And you obviously need a way to measure your results, especially when using branded hashtags.